Son Doong Cave

 How To Get There

 Son Doong is located in Son Trach, Bo Trach District, Quang Binh Province, Vietnam.
-There is currently no paved road leading to the cave and the journey to the cave is an adventure itself.
-It will take you about 6 hours to walk 10 kilometers from Ho Chi Minh Highway into the dense tropical forest of Phong Nha – Ke Bang National Park to reach the mouth of Son Doong.
+As of 2025, there are no paved roads leading directly to the cave, making the journey an adventure in itself.
+Expect to walk approximately 10 kilometers from Ho Chi Minh Highway into the dense tropical forest of Phong Nha-Ke Bang National Park, which takes around 6 hours to reach the cave’s entrance.

 By Air

-Alternatively, you can board the Reunification Express trains.
-Because Vietnam has a lengthy S-shape, there are train services from various cities such as Hanoi, Ho Chi Minh City, Da Nang, Nha Trang, Hue, Vinh, etc. to Dong Hoi.
-Travel time varies with distance from your starting point.
+Alternatively, you can take the Reunification Express train services, which connect several cities including Hanoi, Ho Chi Minh City, Da Nang, Nha Trang, Hue, and Vinh to Dong Hoi.
+Travel times vary based on your starting location.

 Photo by @samson.says

-From Dong Hoi, you will be transferred to Phong Nha – Ke Bang National Park and then to the trekking point on Road 20 of Ho Chi Minh Highway, by bus.
-Therefrom, the only vehicle available is your own feet.
-To reach Son Doong, it will take you around one day to traverse through forests, hills, and rivers so some fitness and endurance are required.
-Along the way, you will visit an ethnic village called Ban Doong and spend the night in Hang En Cave.
+After arriving in Dong Hoi, you will be transferred to Phong Nha-Ke Bang National Park, and then to the trekking starting point along Road 20 of Ho Chi Minh Highway via bus.
+From there, the journey to Son Doong requires trekking through forests, hills, and rivers, which usually takes around one day.
+Some level of fitness and endurance is essential.
+Along the route, you will visit an ethnic village known as Ban Doong and have the option to spend the night in Hang En Cave.

 Best Time To Visit